ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

     * Agreement on room state across the clients involved in a room
 3. A transport layer that provides secure delivery of protocol objects between servers.

-The MIMI transport is based on HTTPS over mutually-authenticated TLS.
-MIMI uses MLS {{!RFC9420}} for end-to-end security, using the MLS AppSync proposal type to efficiently synchronize room state across the clients involved in a room.

 ~~~ aasvg
 +------------------------+